 To be eligible for the LSAT-India, you must fulfil a few basic mentioned below:

-All candidates who complete the test registration application, including uploading a photo and electronic copy of a valid photo ID, pay the registration fee in a timely manner and follow the published test rules may sit for the LSAT India.
+All candidates who complete the test registration application, including uploading a photo and electronic copy of a valid photo ID, pay the registration fee promptly and follow the published test rules may sit for the LSAT India.

 Refer to the following course-wise criteria below: